jianxiongcai/HelloSLAM/README.md

 This will create 'rgb' folder to store the resulting pgm (actually images are gray value images...)

 ### line_extractor
-#### LSD line extraction
+##### LSD line extraction
 Require python3 installed and Ubuntu System (macOS System is also supported).
+This will read in 'data/rgb' and store results into 'lines-raw'
 ```
 $ ./setup.sh
 $ ./extract.py